willwng/bolt/README.md

 - `--debug`     - enables debug mode
 - `--benchmark` - (GPU only) tests simulator speed

-**Note: The first time running the simulator will take a while to compile the warp kernels.
+**Note: The first time running the simulator will take a while to compile the warp kernels (especially the polynomial muscle paths).
 Subsequent runs will use cached kernels and are much faster.**